 Reviewers will also be asked to evaluate the information provided in the required Facilities, Equipment and Other Resources section of the proposal, which is used to assess the adequacy of the organizational resources available to perform the effort proposed.
 In addition, the cognizant NSF Program Officer will review this information for programmatic and technical sufficiency.

-Reviewers will read the Letter of Support from the Department Chair/Head certifying that the PI meets the eligibility criteria, including that he or she is in the first two years of a tenure-track or research science or education position (or equivalent).
+Reviewers will read the Letter of Support from the Department Chair/Head certifying that the PI meets the eligibility criteria, including that he or she is in the first two years of a tenure-track or research science or education position (or equivalent) and is no more than five years since official conferral of the PhD.